AkshayKulkarni03/imageEnhancement/README.md

 # Image-Enhancement
-Baisc image enhancements using [OpenCV](https://opencv-java-tutorials.readthedocs.io/en/latest/) and [IJ](https://github.com/imagej/imagej1/).
+Basic image enhancements using [OpenCV](https://opencv-java-tutorials.readthedocs.io/en/latest/) and [IJ](https://github.com/imagej/imagej1/).

 ## Requirements
 For building and running the application you need: